-The $86 million parking garage was originally intended to have about 1,450 private and public spots, but the county is looking into reducing that number to 1,150 to save on cost.
+The $86 million parking garage was originally intended to have about 1,450 private and public spots, but the to 1,150 to save on cost.
 Some of those spots would be reserved for private residential parking, so the total number of public spots would likely be around 800.
 Initially, the estimate for public spots was just under 1,150.

 “It puts a heavy load on the Capital Crescent Trail of pedestrians and shoppers rather than people who use the trail for recreation,” Smythe said.
 “It chokes the entire downtown Bethesda area for almost two years.
 I’m glad I’m not a shop owner – I have a feeling this would do me in if I were.”